Merovex/verkilo-script/README.md

 * I/O Margins - This is the inner & outer margin.
 The inner margin adds the gutter necessary for the binding.
 * T/B Margins - This is the top & bottom margin.
 The top margin includes the header.

+**Warning:** Failure to use one of the listed trimsizes will cause the compilation to fail.

 ### Example - Frontmatter in Markdown